Universal USB Installer - Boot from USB

 Yes, Secure Boot is supported from USB with UUI.
 Simply select "VTOYEFI" and then the option to "Enroll_This_Key_In_MokManager.cer" during startup.

-IMPORTANT: UUI will show drives detected by Windows as either removable media (USB Drive) or a fixed (Local Disk).
-See my personal list of recommended fast SSD flash drives to use with this tool.
+Important: UUI will show drives detected by Windows as either removable media (USB Drive) or a fixed (Local Disk).
+See the recommended list of some of the fastest and best USB flash drives to use with this tool.

 • Computer with a system BIOS/UEFI that can boot from USB.

-• Your Favorite Windows or Linux ISO File.
+• Your favorite Windows or Linux ISO files and system tools.

 Download Universal USB Installer